 "The NAI has adopted a policy that all NAI member companies set a minimum lifespan of five years for their opt out cookies.

 This site makes money with advertising, but not the kind of money to pay my monthly bills.
 I do PC repair and

 I take on as much work as I need (and can get, usually) to make ends meet.
 The more I make from the site,

 the more time I can devote to the site -- both with my time creating and editing, as well as how well I run/maintiain the server.

-I rent a high-end Xeon machine with auto-backups, pay for a remote DNS service and created customized software I compiled right on the server specifically tailored
+I rent a dedicated server with auto-backups, pay for a remote DNS service and created customized software I compiled right on the server specifically tailored

 to the website.
 It's built for speed.
 This is an image-serving site that manages to be faster than about 85% of the web.